by Karen Doniere

 4).
 Agree to Disagree

 Dr. Beverly Flaxington stated in a Psychology Today article entitled “The Cost of Conflict in the Workplace,” that “we waste a lot of time ruminating over people who aren’t really doing anything to us; we just don’t like them.
 Don’t expend energy unless it matters.”
 Sometimes, no matter how much thought, preparation, and compromise occurs, the conflict may not get resolved in one session, or at all, and tensions may further escalate.
-In this situation I like to listen, speak my truth, agree to disagree, and keep it moving.
+In this situation, I like to listen, speak my truth, agree to disagree, and keep it moving.
 I refuse to waste valuable time, energy, and mental space trying to appease others.
 But, I’m willing to yield and make concessions when possible.
-I’m also willing to treat anyone I’ve had a disagreement with cordially and respectfully, because it will ultimately make my work-life more pleasant.
+I’m also willing to treat anyone I’ve had a disagreement with cordially and respectfully because it will ultimately make my work life more pleasant.

 The Silver Lining

 Although workplace conflict isn’t nice for most, it becomes even more awkward when it’s left unresolved.
 I think brainstorming, effective communication, and a willingness to compromise are the most important keys to finding a reasonable resolution.
 Because we spend most of our awake hours at work, the culture should be one that promotes individuality, while encouraging a collaborative spirit that allows everyone to feel comfortable sharing their opinions and talents.
-Let’s pledge to do our part to contribute to that amazing atmosphere by quickly resolving conflict so that we can enjoy our work life even more.
+Let’s pledge to do our part to contribute to that amazing atmosphere by quickly resolving conflict so that we can enjoy our work lives even more.